Skip to content

 -Denv=prod

-2. Generate an AES key to encrypt sensitive material in the Connect2id server key store (since v17.0).
-Deployments that choose to use the static key store mode must manually generate a new server JWK set with the provided tool.
+Deployments using the static key store mode must also manually generate a new server JWK set with the provided tool.

-6. Generate master tokens for the Connect2id server web APIs and save their SHA-256 hashes in the configuration.
-Each token must consist of at least 32 random characters.
-On Linux you can generate a token with pwgen 32 and compute its hash with sha256sum
+Generate master access tokens for the Connect2id server web APIs and store their SHA-256 hashes (in hex) in the configuration.

 #! /bin/sh